DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 everyone that they, quite literally, mean business.
 On the other hand, they wanted to provide an alternative to that.
 This book explores this tension in further detail.

+<div class="streams"><hr class="streams" />Today, the Art Factory Bureau has contributed to the realization of more than 3500 individual creative work spaces divided over more than fifty locations throughout the city.<hr class="streams" /></div>

 The physical takeover of space, appropriating and shaping it according to one’s own wishes, is something that Urban Resort had stimulated their